 A third example is from semiconductor manufacturing and yielded one of the highest ROIs in the history of machine learning (excluding trading).
 The chip industry is competitive so there’s great value in getting new products to market quickly.
 They’re like movies and fast-fashion apparel: a product is released, sells well or doesn’t, and is gone soon.
 Shortening time to market can be worth billions of dollars.

 Computer chips are perhaps the most complex devices made and their manufacturing process is equally complex, with tens of thousands of steps and thousands of parameters to be tuned.
 The machines that make them generate terabytes of data each day containing 50,000 variables.
 The design of the whole process is simply called “the recipe.”
 Key steps to getting to market are designing and testing the recipe in an R&D lab, and rolling out the recipe in production factories.
 During rollout, factories are offline and not making money so reducing the duration of these two steps is valuable.
-One semiconductor equipment manufacturer used Dataiku machine learning to rapidly estimate the effect of recipe changes without testing them in the physical machines, cut three to six months off the process, and saved about $1B per factory!
-And they have a lot of factories.
+One semiconductor equipment manufacturer used Dataiku machine learning to rapidly estimate the effect of recipe changes without testing them in the physical machines, cut three to six months off the process, and saved millions of dollars.

 So, where should you start when it comes to digital twins?
 Simulating the real world can seem daunting, but cloud computing and today’s machine learning algorithms are well up to it.
 Best practices for starting a digital twins initiative are similar to those for any AI initiative: